Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Lib Tech Manna Tee wakesurf board is an excellent choice for larger riders seeking a blend of stability and performance.
-Its longboard-inspired design, available in a 5'4" size, offers ample surface area and volume (29.3L) to support riders over 160 lbs, ensuring a smooth and responsive ride even on smaller wakes.
+The Lib Tech Manna Tee Wakesurf Board is a top pick for larger riders seeking a balance of stability and performance.
+Its longboard-inspired design, offered in a 5'4" size, provides generous surface area and 29.3L of volume, supporting riders over 160 lbs while delivering a smooth, responsive ride, even on smaller wakes.

-Crafted with Lib Tech's ecoIMPACTO construction, the Manna Tee combines durability with environmental consciousness.
-This construction features a hard, tucked-edge tail for control and power, a soft, catch-free entry rail, and a slightly flipped nose to facilitate smooth transitions and maneuverability.
-Whether you're carving, nose riding, or executing airs, this board adapts to your style.
+Built with Lib Tech’s ecoIMPACTO construction, the Manna Tee combines durability with environmentally conscious materials.
+The board features a hard, tucked-edge tail for control and power, a soft, catch-free entry rail, and a slightly flipped nose for effortless maneuvering.
+Whether carving, nose riding, or attempting aerial tricks, it adapts seamlessly to your riding style.

 Pros of this Board